awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_kms.IKey

-The KMS Key used by the secret.
+The KMS Key used by the Secret.

 ---